-Insect repellent and sun cream, although not technically treating illness or injury, should be an essential part of your travel health considerations.
-Click here to read our guide to insect repellent whilst travelling.
+Insect repellent and sun cream, although not technically treating illness or injury, should be an essential part of your first aid kit requirements.

-Make sure that you take a sufficient quantity of any medication you are currently taking.
-Also a copy of your prescription in case you need it at airports or for more of your medication in your destination.
+Make sure that you take a sufficient quantity of any medication you are currently taking as part of your personal first aid kit contents.
+Also make sure you pack a copy of your prescription, in case you need it at airport security or for more of your medication in your destination.

 When travelling in certain countries, a vaccination certificate may be required as part of the border controls.
 Make sure you check this before you travel.
 Keep your certificate stored safely with your other travel documents.

 These are things that you can carry if you wish.
 They may be considered essential depending on your individual circumstances.

 This will depend on where you are planning to travel.
 There are different types of anti-malarial pills available with different benefits and contraindications.
 Many people assume that malaria pills need to be included in any international best first aid kit for backpacking list, but the reality is that even in many developing countries, malaria is only found in remote areas.